 Salesforce’s Sales Cloud software is a version of its customer relationship management (CRM) software specifically designed for small business professionals.
 There are two plans available: the Essential plan, which costs $25 per user, per month and is best for teams of 10 or less, and the Professional tier, which costs $75 per user, per month.
 Both plans include access to robust account, contact, lead, and opportunity management applications.

-You can learn more about Salesforce’s Sales Cloud software by visiting our Salesforce reviews page or visit their website to sign up.
+You can learn more about Salesforce’s Sales Cloud software by visiting their website to sign up.

 2. Configure Your Account